brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Change [expr.call]{.sref}/7:

 ::: bq
 [7]{.pnum} When a function is called, each parameter ([dcl.fct]) is initialized ([dcl.init], [class.copy.ctor]) with its corresponding argument.
+[If the function is a static member function with an explicit this parameter and there is an implied object argument ([over.call.func]), the list of provided arguments is preceded by the implied object argument for the purposes of this correspondence.]{.addu}
 If there is no corresponding argument, the default argument for the parameter is used. [...]
 If the function is a non-static member function, the `this` parameter of the function is initialized with a pointer to the object of the call, converted as if by an explicit type conversion.
 [ *Note*: There is no access or ambiguity checking on this conversion; the access checking and disambiguation are done as part of the (possibly implicit) class member access operator.
 See [class.member.lookup], [class.access.base], and [expr.ref].
 — end note
- ] [If the function is an object member function with an explicit this parameter, the explicit this parameter of the function is initialized with the object of the call.]{.addu}
-When a function is called, the type of any parameter shall not be a class type that is either incomplete or abstract.
+ ] When a function is called, the type of any parameter shall not be a class type that is either incomplete or abstract.
 :::

 Change [expr.ref]{.sref}/6.3 - flipping the two bullets.